 - VETS employee volunteers organize an annual Veterans Corporate Technology Day and mentor transitioning military personnel who are considering an ICT career.

-- Military Times Magazine named Cisco the 13th top military-friendly company, and U.S. Veterans Magazine listed Cisco as one of the top 100 veteran employers for two years in a row.
+- Military Times Magazine named Cisco a top military-friendly company in 2013 and U.S. Veterans Magazine listed Cisco as one of the top 100 veteran employers for two years in a row.

 We know that successful, well-placed veterans within Cisco show our partners, customers, and other companies the value veterans bring to the workplace.
 Our investment in the innovative Futures, Inc. Pipeline has potential for matching skills and jobs across many sectors.

-- Hero2Hired, the largest Futures, Inc. Pipeline platform, helped connect more than 111,000 military service members, veterans, and family members to jobs in 2013.
+- The Futures, Inc. Pipeline job matching platform has connected more than 212,000 military service members, veterans, and family members to jobs since January 2013.

 - US IT Pipeline matches military job codes to IT careers and credentialing opportunities for veterans such as Andrew Marsh and Sara Harbaugh.